-- 1. A text description of your background, as follows: - A list of your degree(s), where you received them Be sure to include the field you were studying - A list of the computer programming courses that you have taken. - A list of the programming projects you have undertaken, together with the size (in number of lines of code) and the computer language used. - Give the list of any companies that you have worked for as a programmer, if any. - 2.
-Create a video of yourself (on Youtube, as an 'unlisted' video) describing your most significant programming project done in the past its goal, your role in its creation, and how well it worked.
+- 1. A text description of your background, as follows: - A list of your degree(s), where you received them.
+Be sure to include the field you were studying. - A list of the computer programming courses that you have taken. - A list of the programming projects you have undertaken, together with the size (in number of lines of code) and the computer language used. - Give the list of any companies that you have worked for as a programmer, if any. - 2.
+Create a video of yourself (on YouTube, as an 'unlisted' video) describing your most significant programming project done in the past its goal, your role in its creation, and how well it worked.
 The video must be less than 2 minutes long.

-Go to the Pepper website (you'll see instructions on how to acquire a Pepper account on the Blackboard Portal announcement) and click to the 'Home' page.
-There, select the 'conference' labeled Introductions, and create a new Note with your name as the title.
+Go to the Pepper course website (you'll see instructions on how to acquire a Pepper account on the Blackboard Portal announcement) and click to the 'Home' page.
+There, select the 'folder' labeled Introductions, and then Programmer Introductions and create a New Note with your name as the title.
 In the text of the Note, put your text from (1) above.
 Embed at the end the unlisted video you created in (2).
-To learn how to embed the video into your note, read the 'How to embed your intro video into the Intro Note' that the TA, Alexandra Makos, has put there.
+To learn how to embed the video into your note, read the 'How to upload your YouTube introduction in Pepper' note that the TA, Alexandra Makos, has put there.

-This is due on Tuesday January 15th at 6pm.
+This is due on Tuesday January 14th at 6pm.
 Sooner is better, though!
 A penalty will be levied if late.